Fayon/DS_Gr1_Ass/README.md

 This assignment was created by a group of students Majoring in OInformation Technology at the BSc level

 Authors are:
-Fayon McCalla
+Fayon McCalla,
-Othneil Kidd
+Othneil Kidd,
-Adrian McNeil
+Adrian McNeil,
-Romeo McDonald
+Romeo McDonald,
-Roshae
+Roshae Nuefville,
-Kelly-Ann Thompson
+Kelly-Ann Thompson,
-Charlton Kerr
+Charlton Kerr,
+Jerdain Senior

 The assignment is being presented to Natalie Rose - Lecturer